JLW-7/google-font-links/README.md

-# 🖋️ Google Font Links
+# 🖋️ Google Font Links Shortcut

 > [!NOTE]
 > It's pretty annoying to go to the Google Fonts library every time, so here's a handy reference with links for commonly used fonts — grouped by style.